-- struct malloc\heap used to track free space on a per-socket basis - struct malloc\elem the basic element of allocation and free-space tracking inside the library.
+- struct malloc_heap used to track free space on a per-socket basis - struct malloc_elem the basic element of allocation and free-space tracking inside the library.

-Structure: malloc\heap
+Structure: malloc_heap

-The malloc\heap structure is used to manage free space on a per-socket basis.
-Internally, there is one heap structure per NUMA node, which allows us to allocate memory to a thread based on the NUMA node on which this thread runs.
+The malloc_heap structure is used in the library to manage free space on a per-socket basis.
+Internally in the library, there is one heap structure per NUMA node, which allows us to allocate memory to a thread based on the NUMA node on which this thread runs.
 While this does not guarantee that the memory will be used on that NUMA node, it is no worse than a scheme where the memory is always allocated on a fixed or random node.